-Leading Travel Marketplace WINGIE Shares Q1 Insights on Booking Behavior
+Leading Travel Marketplace WINGIE Shares Q1 Insights On Booking Behavior

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- NEWSBEAT WIRE) WINGIE, the leading travel marketplace in the MENA region, has released its insights based on internal data for the first quarter of 2025.
+(MENAFN- Mid-East Info) DUBAI, United Arab Emirates, and RIYADH, Saudi Arabia: WINGIE, the leading travel marketplace in the MENA region, has released its insights based on internal data for the first quarter of 2025.
 The data reveals trends in user behavior, including a consistent dominance of solo travel and a marked difference in request patterns.

-Throughout the first quarter, male users consistently accounted for over 60% of all travel requests on the platform, while female users remained below 40%.
-Despite seasonal fluctuations impacting both groups, the overall gender distribution remained steady.

-Wingie’s data also highlights that nearly 67% of all bookings were made by solo travelers, while only around 33% involved two or more passengers.
-This underscores the continued popularity of independent travel, particularly among younger demographics seeking flexibility and autonomy in their travel experiences.

 Legal Disclaimer: